MichiganDataScienceTeam/official-website/config/join.md

 Closer to the submission date, we will post a Google Form where you can submit a link to the GitHub repository containing all the completed checkpoints plus the optional challenges (if attempted).
 See our [Tutorials Repo](https://github.com/MichiganDataScienceTeam/2023-Tutorials) for information on completing the tutorials.
 If you've never worked with Git and GitHub before, check out our [Git Version Control Guide](https://docs.google.com/document/d/1pq42R2xr_yoyhyzWE0ugReHgEKgwLdjrJR4mT3_CQEo/edit?usp=sharing).

 - <span className="highlight">If your checkpoints are incomplete, then you will not be allowed to join MDST for that semester.</span> In such circumstance, you may attempt the checkpoints again the next semester and resubmit.
-- Our education committee will evaluate your submission for your strength with Python programming and data science library usage.
-New members with greater skills in these areas are more likely to be placed into tougher projects.
-- Most people tend to get their top project choices, so don't worry!

 The project signup form will be due **February 1st, 11:59 PM**, after which we will no longer accept sign-ups to join MDST for the Winter 2024 semester.